Pelvic Floor Physical Therapy in Oakland, CA

 -

 Appointment cancellations require 48 hours notice.
 Because a session is reserved for you, you will be charged a 50% fee for your scheduled appointment if you do not cancel in the 48 hour required window.
-This fee is waived if you can reschedule within the week of your original appointment (subject to PT availability).
-Thank you for your support!
+This fee is waived if you can reschedule within two weeks of your original appointment (subject to PT availability).

 -